Get your genius on at Brisbane’s World Science Festival

 Can’t wait?
 Start planning now!

-What better way to get yourself prepped and primed than to adopt a future-forward attitude and explore Brisbane’s geek side like Sheldon from Big Bang Theory.
+What better way to get yourself prepped and primed than to adopt a future-forward attitude and explore Brisbane’s brainy side like Sheldon from Big Bang Theory.

 Here are best places to dip your toes into the wonderful and weird world of science right in Brissy’s backyard.